MatchuPitchu/regex-summary/01_regex.md

 * // Asterisk or star: matches zero, one or more of the previous
 + // Plus sign: matches one or more of the previous
-? // Question mark: matches zero OR one of the previous =
+? // Question mark: a) matches zero OR one of the previous, b) forces previous left expression in a pattern to be lazy =
 !
 :